Tides of Chaos: How Baldur's Gate 3 tackles the pure RNG of D&D-inspired dice rolls

-Larian Studios landed the monumental task of picking up the long-dormant Baldur's Gate series, a project that tasks the team known for its own recent fantasy RPG series success Divinity Original Sin with both reviving a decade-dormant franchise and working the mechanics of the tabletop game Dungeons and Dragons into a game for modern audiences.
+Larian Studios landed the monumental task of picking up the long-dormant Baldur's Gate series, a project that tasks the team known for its own recent fantasy RPG series success Divinity Original Sin with both reviving a decade-dormant franchise and working the mechanics of the TTRPG Dungeons & Dragons into a game for modern audiences.

-With the game now a week into its Early Access cycle, Larian Studios Lead System Architect Nick Pechenin sat down with Gamasutra to discuss how the early days of that open development process has gone and ofer a D&D-driven dive into how something as core to the tabletop experience as rolling a twenty-sided die becomes ever more complicated in the context of narrative, combat, and more.
+With the game now a week into its Early Access cycle, Larian Studios Lead System Architect Nick Pechenin sat down with Gamasutra to discuss how the early days of that open development process has gone and offer a D&D-driven dive into how something as core to the tabletop experience as rolling a twenty-sided die becomes ever more complicated in the context of a video game's narrative, combat, and more.

 The following Q&A has been edited for length and clarity.